sbalmt/xcheme/documents/operands.md

 > For each `'foo'` or `'bar'` a new `T_FOOBAR` token will be generated, and the `auto` identity in the _token_ directive ensures that every token generated will assume the identity provided in the respective entry.

-Now that we've added identities and identifier for each map entry, it's also possible to use an individual reference for some entries, as we will see below.
+Now that we've added identities and identifier for each map entry, it's also possible to use an individual reference for each entry, as we will see below.

 ```xcm
 token <auto> T_FOOBAR as map {